 "Lapras, get us out of here!" she urged, giving her Pokemon a gentle prod in the back of her neck.
-Maybe there were some areas that weren't yet flooded - if there were, she would have Lapras drop her off on the nearest stretch of dry land and continue searching for a way out on foot.
-Then, a thought occured to her.
-Togetic might bring the others (assuming she did find them) back to the place where she saw Candida last.
+Maybe there were some areas that weren't yet flooded; if there were, she would have Lapras drop her off on the nearest stretch of dry land and continue searching for a way out on foot.
+Then, a thought occurred to her.
+Togetic might bring the others, assuming she did find them, back to the place where she saw Candida last.
 And, when she found her trainer gone . . .
 Somehow, Candida would have to let her know what was happening.

 "Quick, Lapras!" she whispered.
 "Use Psychic to tell Togetic where we're going!"